2011 Portuguese legislative election: With parties not represented in Parliament

 A debate between parties not represented in Parliament was also broadcast on RTP1.
 The debate was marked by protests from the Portuguese Labour Party candidate, José Manuel Coelho, who sported banners and made numerous interruptions that disrupted the debate several times.

 Opinion polling

+Voter turnout

+The table below shows voter turnout throughout election day including voters from Overseas.

 Results

 Anti-incumbency led to the defeat of the ruling party, even more than polls predicted.
-Pedro Passos Coelho of the Social Democratic Party is the Prime Minister-designate.
+Pedro Passos Coelho of the Social Democratic Party was the Prime Minister-designate.